Care & Support

 East Boro owns and operates 10 sheltered housing schemes and provides warden-assisted support at 6 others.
 Over 360 Sheltered Tenants are supported by East Boro.

 Over the past year, 460 surgeries have been held by our Enhanced Housing Management Officer.
-Sheltered Housing Officers have arranged 208 coffee mornings across all schemes with one visit a week to every sheltered tenant.
-Approximately 20% of our tenants have received welfare phone calls twice a week.
+Our Sheltered Housing Officers have visited every Sheltered Housing tenant once a week and approximately 20% of our tenants have received welfare calls weekly when required.

 East Boro is so much more than a housing association at East Boro.
 Our services include everything from Domicillary Care and Support to our ground breaking and highly successful Art & Crafts Club which is held at the Waverley, our new Community Hub in Weymouth.
 The facilities include the Arts & Crafts Room, the Training Café and a Function Room which is ideal for exercise and wellbeing classes, discos, games and cinema evenings.
 The first floor has been converted into 3 x two bedroom flats for adults with a learning disability and support staff.